 This, along with the ability of executive recruiters to carefully screen and evaluate the best candidates, is what allows them to bring the strongest talent to a company’s attention.
 Companies that rely on job boards or networking platforms will never find the outstanding quality of talent that executive recruiters can provide.

 Misconception #2: The Internal Staff Can Do the Same Job as a Quality Executive Search Firm.

-While this belief is prevalent within some firms, a thoughtful analysis will prove the opposite.
+While this belief is prevalent, a thoughtful analysis will prove the opposite.
 Executive recruiters make a living by finding talent that companies cannot find on their own.
 While in-house resources may be effective for lower level roles, it makes sense for hiring managers to give themselves every opportunity to interview the very best candidates.

 Moreover, internal recruiters typically spend their time vetting applicants who apply or can be found through on-line portals.
 Search firms focus on finding superior candidates who are successful in their present situation.
 This very different methodology results in a very different level of candidate.

 The ability to call proven performers with direct competitors to discuss career options is a significant factor in what sets professional recruiters apart from internal recruiters or HR people.
 Having the ability to reach out to these peak performers offers hiring managers access to highly-sought-after candidates they would never see otherwise.

 What experienced manager has not extended an offer to a candidate who would have helped the manager’s company and career enormously – only to receive a turn down?
 In many instances, the manager is not emphasizing the specific elements of the opportunity which are of greatest interest to the candidate.
 These quality performers are not actively looking, and may need to be “sold.”
 While there are various reasons why good candidates are open to making a change, the fact is that none would be comfortable sharing those concerns with an internal recruiter.